leweafan/filebeat-modules/README.md

 Full module and test files available [here](https://github.com/leweafan/beats/tree/postfix/filebeat/module/postfix)

 In contrast to Logstash ingest pipeline can't use reusable patterns until it loaded to Elasticsearch by developers.
-So may be in future this module will be imporved.
+So may be in future this module will be improved.

 In contrast to Logstash postfix patterns I've tried to use ECS fields.